Options class (ScrollBar)

 Example

-null {null}, indicates that disableNoScroll field defines the disableNoScroll property.
+null {null}, uses the default disableNoScroll value.
 By default, the disableNoScroll is ScrollBar.DisableNoScrollEnum.exDisableNoScroll

 2 or ScrollBar.DisableNoScrollEnum.exShowNoScroll {number}, specifies that the scroll bar is visible even no scroll is possible